sbolel/sinanbolel-com-v2/README.md

 ## Description

-This project is a personal website for Sinan Bolel, showcasing his work as a Principal Software Engineer.
+This project is a personal website for Sinan Bolel.
 The website includes a home page with contact information and a chat feature.

+## Requirements

+- Node v20
+- Yarn

 ## Technologies Used